IRS and State Tax Lien and Levy

 - Sends you a bill that explains how much you owe

-- You neglect or refuse to fully pay the debt in time
+- You neglect or refuse to fully pay the amount owed in time

-A levy is a legal seizure of your property to satisfy a tax debt.
+A levy is a legal seizure of your property as a result of unpaid taxes.
 Levies are different from liens.
-A lien is a claim used as security for the tax debt, while a levy actually takes the property to satisfy the tax debt.
-If you do not pay your taxes (or make arrangements to settle your debt), the IRS may seize and sell any type of real or personal property that you own or have an interest in.
+A lien is a claim used as security for the unpaid taxes, while a levy actually takes the property to “pay” the taxes.
+If you do not pay your taxes (or make arrangements to settle the taxes you owe), the IRS may seize and sell any type of real or personal property that you own or have an interest in.
 For instance,

 - The IRS could seize and sell property that you hold (such as your car, boat, or house), or